RacketyAlmond/TouristTrackPES/README.md

 ## 🌍 Overview

-**TourisTrack** is a mobile application that provides a visual and interactive experience of tourism trends across Spain.
+**TourisTrack** is a mobile application developed in React Native's expo that provides a visual and interactive experience of tourism trends across Spain.
 It helps travelers explore:

 - **Tourist density by region**
 - **Monthly and historical trends**